hridyeshh/PaperBoxd/README.md

 ## Contributing

 PaperBoxd is open source, but contributions are managed through our internal development process.
-If you're interested in contributing, please reach out through our official channels.

 ---

-## License

-MIT License - See LICENSE file for details

----

-## Acknowledgments

-- Inspired by [Letterboxd](https://letterboxd.com/) for the social tracking concept
-- Built with [Next.js](https://nextjs.org/), [React](https://react.dev/), and the open-source community
-- Uses [Radix UI](https://www.radix-ui.com/) for accessible components
-- [Shadcn UI](https://ui.shadcn.com/) patterns for component architecture

----

-**Built with ❤️ for readers everywhere.**